Mace-Kingsley Ranch School: Phoenix New Times

-Leah Remini: Scientology and the aftermath
+Leah Remini: Scientology and the Aftermath

 The A&E program Leah Remini: Scientology and the Aftermath aired an episode entirely dedicated to the ranch entitled "The Ranches".
-In the episode, former students Tara Reile and Nathan Rich make multiple accusations of child abuse and neglect.
+In the episode, former students Tara Reile and Nathan Rich make multiple accusations of child abuse and neglect, including being required to perform heavy manual labor daily, being denied sufficient food and nutrition for the amount of physical activity, being kept from communicating with family members, and paddlings with a wooden board.
+They also described public humiliations including being paddled with underpants down and being scrubbed with a wire brush by an adult in front of the entire school.

+Just before the episode aired, the Church of Scientology added a "dead agenting" webpage about Rich and Reile which featured interviews from their relatives who either didn't know them personally or had long ago disconnected from them.

 The show featured an audio recording of Wally Hanks repeatedly whipping a child with a belt while yelling at him to "look at that picture of LRH (L Ron Hubbard)."
-After his death in 2017, Hanks’ nephew, Brian Hanks was interviewed by Tony Ortega of The Underground Bunker where it was noted that Hanks still kept the paddle he used on students at the ranch mounted on his wall.
+After his death in 2017, Hanks's nephew, Brian Hanks was interviewed by Tony Ortega of The Underground Bunker where it was noted that Hanks still kept the paddle he used on students at the ranch mounted on his wall.

-Before the episode went to air, the Church of Scientology released their own short documentaries on both Rich and Reile.
-The documentaries featured interviews with family members of both Rich and Reile as well as describing incidents that both had been involved in soon after graduating from the school.

-Nathan Rich Book
+Nathan Rich

 In 2018, Nathan Rich published a book about his experiences in Scientology and at the ranch.
 According to reviewer Tony Ortega, "Scythe Tleppo is a roller coaster ride between these moments of clarity and one shocking scene after another told in brutal detail about the ways Nathan was abused, the ways he abused himself, and his ever downward spiral to homelessness and near-suicidal drug use."